aplteam/Plodder/ReadMe.md

 The INI file, named `server.ini`, is extensively documented.

+### Housekeeping

+The function named by `[APP]OnCongaTimeout` is called at regular intervals, so that an application has somewhere to do whatever it needs to do periodically. `[CONFIG]HouseKeepingInterval` says how often, in seconds; it defaults to 5.

+Note that the function is called on the server loop thread, and no request is dispatched while it runs.
+Keep it short, and start anything lengthy in a thread of its own.

 ## Logging

 Plodder maintains two log files, both of them in the folder named by the `[LOGGING]Folder` entry of the INI file: